This accessibility statement should be read in relation to our main accessibility statement.

 Non-compliance with the accessibility regulations

-• some heading elements are not in a sequentially-descending order and fail to convey the semantic structure of the page, making it harder to navigate and understand when using assistive technologies - this relates to WCAG (AA) success criterion 2.4.6
+- some heading elements are not in a sequentially descending order and fail to convey the semantic structure of the page, making it harder to navigate and understand when using assistive technologies - this relates to success criterion (AA) 2.4.6

-• some ID attributes are not unique and may cause errors which are problematic for assistive technologies trying to parse content - this relates to WCAG (A) success criterion 4.1.1
+- some ID attributes are not unique and may cause errors which are problematic for assistive technologies trying to parse content - this relates to success criterion (A) 4.1.1

-• some scenarios don't have a means to bypass repeated blocks meaning people who navigate sequentially through content don't have direct access to primary content - this relates to WCAG 2.1 (A) success criterion 2.4.1
+- some scenarios don't have a means to bypass repeated blocks meaning people who navigate sequentially through content don't have direct access to primary content - this relates to success criterion (A) 2.4.1

-• some table headers in a data table don't refer to data cells when associated with more than one row and/or one column header, to allows screen readers to speak the headers associated with each data cell and making complex relationships perceivable when the presentation format changes - this relates to WCAG (A) success criterion 1.3.1
+- some table headers in a data table don't refer to data cells when associated with more than one row and/or one column header, to allows screen readers to speak the headers associated with each data cell and making complex relationships perceivable when the presentation format changes - this relates to success criterion (A) 1.3.1

-• some ARIA roles may not exists inside their required context - this technique relates to WCAG (A) success criterion 1.3.1
+- some ARIA roles may not exist inside their required context - this relates to success criterion (A) 1.3.1

-• some form elements may not contain labels - this relates to WCAG (A) success criterion 1.3.1
+- some form elements may not contain labels - this relates to success criterion (A) 1.3.1

-• some text may not sufficiently contrast with its background colour, so that people with moderate visual impairments can read it - this technique relates to WCAG (AA) success criterion 1.4.3, and in some cases WCAG (AAA) success criterion 1.4.6
+- some text may not sufficiently contrast with its background colour, so that people with moderate visual impairments can read it - this relates to success criterion (AA) 1.4.3

-• some label elements don't explicitly associate a form control with a label (whether the label element is visible or hidden using CSS), or a label is not attached to a specific form control through the use of the 'for' attribute - this technique relates to WCAG (A) success criteria 1.1.1, 1.3.1 and 4.1.2
+- some label elements don't explicitly associate a form control with a label (whether the label element is visible or hidden using CSS), or a label is not attached to a specific form control through the use of the 'for' attribute - this relates to success criterion (A) 1.1.1, (A) 1.3.1 and (A) 4.1.2

-• some ARIA attributes do not have valid values in order to allow assistive technologies to convey appropriate information - this relates to WCAG (A) success criterion 4.1.2
+- some ARIA attributes do not have valid values in order to allow assistive technologies to convey appropriate information - this relates to success criterion (A) 4.1.2

-• some list items may not be contained within the parent elements, and where this hierarchy isn't in place assistive technology cannot indicate a list is present - this relates to WCAG (A) success criterion 1.3.1
+- some list items may not be contained within the parent elements, and where this hierarchy isn't in place assistive technology cannot indicate a list is present - this relates to success criterion (A) 1.3.1

-• some elements with an ARIA roles that require children to contain a specific role are missing some or all of those required children, meaning assistive technology may not function as intended - this relates to WCAG (A) success criterion 1.3.1
+- some elements with an ARIA roles that require children to contain a specific role are missing some or all of those required children, meaning assistive technology may not function as intended - this relates to success criterion (A) 1.3.1

-• some ARIA roles are not contained by their required parent element, meaning assistive technology may not function as intended - this relates to WCAG (A), success criterion 1.3.1
+- some ARIA roles are not contained by their required parent element, meaning assistive technology may not function as intended - this relates to success criterion (A) 1.3.1

 What we’re doing to improve accessibility